 Auto Product Liability Issues

 If you or a loved one has been injured by a defective seatbelt or other defective vehicles, you may be able to seek compensation for the injuries, damages, and losses caused.
 Injured victims can seek compensation for medical expenses, lost income, hospitalization, pain and suffering, and emotional distress.
-Families of deceased victims may be able to file a wrongful death lawsuit seeking compensation as well.
+Families of deceased victims may also be able to file a wrongful death lawsuit seeking compensation.
 An experienced auto defect lawyer will be able to provide victims and their families with more information about pursuing their legal rights.